tbogdala/mindmeld/docs/first_run.md

 To send the message to Vox, desktop users can hit `Enter` on the keyboard and mobile users can tap the `send` button in the lower-right of the application next to the message being typed.
 A progress indicator will bounce back and forth on the bottom of the screen as the AI's reply is being created.
+Once the AI is set to start replying, you will see the message appear in real-time.

 ![Screenshot of the first message received from Vox to the previous message](images/ug_first_reply_01.jpg)